canonical/operator-workflows/terraform-compliance/README.md

   - Terraform `output` blocks have no `type` field — the type is inferred from the `value` expression — so outputs are not type-checked, only checked for presence.
+- Optional variables (those CC008 lists as optional, e.g. the charm-module `base`, `expose`, `resources`, `machines`, `endpoint_bindings`, `storage_directives`, `offered_endpoints`) are not required to exist: when absent they are skipped, and when present they are validated against the same type-family rules as mandatory variables.
+Any other, un-listed input name is allowed and unchecked.
 - Remote module sources declare a `?ref=...` (or a registry `version`).
 A ref can be named anything — Terraform/git impose no required shape on tags, so this checker does not try to validate ref naming.
 It only rejects the small